arackcheev/master/servicenodeSETUP.md

    ![alt text](https://github.com/Aderks/master/blob/master/pictures/snode_alias.PNG "Logo Title Text 1")

 * Your Service Node(s) are running successfully.
-You can close off the CLIENT computer Blocknet wallet if you want
+You can close off the CLIENT computer Blocknet wallet if you want.

 * The CLIENT computer will receive the " Servicenode Rewards "